To delete a page in Word, you delete what's on the page, or adjust layout and formatting to reduce the number of pages in your document

 Practice deleting pages

 Want some practice deleting pages in a sample document?
-This Delete a Page template gives you exercises in deleting pages, simple to complex, with a link to an answer key.
+This Delete a Page learning guide gives you exercises in deleting pages, simple to complex, with a link to an answer key.
 Download from the link, or type Delete a Page in the search box in File > New in Word (versions 2013 and later, Windows and Mac).